objornstad/ecomodelmarkdowns/README.md

 spatialparasitoidhost.rmd - Coupled map lattice model of spatially extended host-parasitoid dynamics

+spatiallbm.rmd - the spatially extended model of host-parasitoid dynamics that leads to waves of spread of the larch budmoth

 In addition I recommend taking a peak at:

 SIR: https://martinkrz.github.io/posepi1/